 The marine environment truly is magical and chatting with Denis about how we can contribute to preserving this fragile underwater ecosystem was so interesting (and fun!), we all loved it !

 I personally love the dedication of the Four Seasons to mindful adventure and education as it goes hand in hand with my work towards a more “eco-friendly life”.
-We are happy to see that they banned almost all plastic from the bungalows and restaurants.
+I am happy to see that they banned almost all plastic from the bungalows and restaurants.
 They are using glass bottle for filtered water and earthenware pots for bathroom amenities.
 They also recycle used water for landscaping and reprocess food waste for agricultural feed.

-Around mid-afternoon, while the clouds are playing around the Mount Otemanu, we decide to go for a dip in one of the numerous inner lagoon of the resort.
+Around mid-afternoon, while the clouds are playing around the Mount Otemanu, I decide to go for a dip in one of the numerous inner lagoon of the resort.
 The water is crystal clear and I believe I just found paradise.

 Day 3: Soothing splendor, spa and shaded sanctuaries